-Guernsey’s tourist industry offers a delicious programme of 20 themed walks, which showcase the island’s attractions ending with a delicious Guernsey meal.
+Guernsey’s tourist industry offers a delicious programme of 20 themed walks in Guernsey, which showcase the island’s attractions ending with a delicious Guernsey meal.

 Led by accredited guides and with group sizes at a maximum of 30 people, the walks are aimed at encouraging visitors to enjoy Guernsey, before the main summer season starts.
 Walks last up to two hours and 30 minutes, and prices are very reasonable.